 Country of origin: Likely Thailand

-Trivia: Marcasite jewellery is made from pyrite (Fool's Gold), not, as the name suggests, from marcasite.
-Pyrite is similar to marcasite, but more stable and less brittle.
-The jewellery is made by setting small pieces of pyrite into silver.
-Marcasite jewellery has been made since the time of the Ancient Greeks and was particularly popular in the 18th century, the Victorian era and with Art Nouveau jewelry designers.
+Marcasite jewelry has been made since the time of the Ancient Greeks and was particularly popular in the 18th century, the Victorian era, and with Art Nouveau jewelry designers.
 When Prince Albert died in 1861 Queen Victoria entered a period of mourning, requiring her entire court to wear black and avoid opulent jewelry.
 Marcasite became popular as an understated alternative for the nobility.

-Please note: (1) All the jewellery in this collection is vintage, and thus neither new nor in mint condition.
-Wear, dents, scratches, oxidation etc. are in keeping with the age of the jewellery.
+Please note: (1) All the jewelry in this collection is vintage, and thus neither new nor in mint condition.
+Wear, dents, scratches, oxidation, etc. are in keeping with the age of the jewelry.